d3b4g/leonids/_posts/Powershell_logging.md

 #### Script Block Logging

-This records all lines of code as they are executed by PowerShell.
+Logs contents of all the script blocks processed by the PowerShell engine.
 Events with ID 4104 are written to the Microsoft-Windows-PowerShell/Operational channel.

 + Enable Script Block Logging: